The Complete Guide to Lifecycle Marketing

 What is lifecycle marketing?

 Lifecycle marketing is a customer-focused strategy that aims to engage customers at each stage of their customer journey with personalized and timely messages and experiences.
-It also aims to nurture them and move them from one stage to the next and retain them for maintaining long-term relationships.
+It also aims to nurture and move them from one stage to the next and retain them to maintain long-term relationships.

 Why does lifecycle marketing matter?